What is the Transportation Climate Initiative? How will it effect Massachusetts?

 Massachusetts Fiscal Alliance strongly urges lawmakers to stand up for the democratic process and bring this issue before the legislature for proper consideration.

-UPDATE (1-6-2020): With the release of the Memorandum of Understanding, more specifics of the TCI plan have become available to the public.
+With the release of the first Memorandum of Understanding in December 2019, more specifics of the TCI plan have become available to the public.
 The key take away: the initial increase in gas prices will be between 5 and 17 cents per gallon, depending on the exact plan they wish to pursue.
 Additionally, TCI proponents are being extremely disingenuous with their projections on emissions reductions.
 Despite its significant financial cost, TCI would only decrease emissions an additional 1% to 6%.

 _ _ _